• Skip to content

 Your Council Tax Guide

-Exempt Dwellings – for Which No Council Tax Is Payable for the Period of Exemption
+Exempt Dwellings – For Which No Council Tax Is Payable for the Period of Exemption

 Dwellings owned by foreign diplomats, the Secretary of State for Defence and those working for certain international organisations.